NerkaCORE/Bruteforce-SSH-in-Python/README.md

 # Bruteforce-SSH-in-Python
-A script to bruteforce a SSH connection with a password file.
+A script to bruteforce a SSH connection with a password file, using Pxssh.

 <b>Usage:</b> usagebruteforceSSH.py -H <target host\> -u <user> -F <password list\>